 The European Union’s Fourth Anti-Money Laundering Directive (4MLD) came into force on 26 June 2015.
-It required European member states to update their respective money laundering laws and transpose the new requirements into local law by 26 June 2017.
+It requires European member states to update their respective money laundering laws and transpose the new requirements into local law by 26 June 2017.

-Transactions and relationships where enhanced due diligence (higher risk) are required include those involving asset holding vehicles and cash-intensive businesses, those where unusual or apparently unnecessarily complex ownership structures are in place and those associated with “higher risk” jurisdictions.
+Transactions and relationships where enhanced due diligence (higher risk) will be required include those involving asset holding vehicles and cash-intensive businesses, those where unusual or apparently unnecessarily complex ownership structures are in place and those associated with “higher risk” jurisdictions.
 They must consult the factors listed in Annex III of the Directive which include higher risk factors.

 The definition of PEPs has been widened to include domestic individuals occupying prominent public positions, in addition to those from abroad and EDD will always apply.

 4MLD includes tax crimes as a predicate offence for money laundering for the first time in the EU.
 Tax crimes have long been predicate offences in the UK, though this is not the case in many other jurisdictions.

 Traders in high value goods must undertake customer due diligence when dealing with cash transactions of EUR 10,000 or more (decrease from EUR15, 000).